lochaitis/ansible-power/README.md

 # ansible-power

-This repository will be used to maintain Ansible Playbooks for AIX that will be used in our local lab.
+This is a collection of AIX & Linux playbooks for IBM Power Systems that the local IBM Technical team uses to maintain our Power Systems environment in the Client Center.